Skip to main content

 Are all children eligible to attend High Five or Three School?

-For High Five and Three School programs, students who live in the requested school’s attendance area AND meet one or more of the following criteria are prioritized:
+For High Five and Three School programs, age-appropriate students who live in the requested school’s attendance area and meet one or more of the eligibility criteria below are prioritized.

 • Turn age 4 by Sept.
 1 (for High Five)